 US SEARCH First Advantage Authorized Capital Stock 301,000,000 of which (i) 300,000,000 are shares of common stock, par value \$0.0001 per share and (ii) 1,000,000 are shares of preferred stock, par value \$0.0001 per share.
 101,000,000 of which (i) 75,000,000 are shares of Class A common stock, par value \$0.001 per share; (ii) 25,000,000 are shares of Class B common stock, par value \$0.001 per share; and (iii) 1,000,000 are shares of preferred stock, par value \$0.001 per share.
 Board of Directors: Size of Board The number of directors is fixed exclusively by resolutions adopted by the board of directors, currently fixed at seven members.
 At present, US SEARCH has six directors in office.
 The initial board of directors will consist of 10 members.
 We anticipate there will be one vacancy at closing of the mergers.
 The number of directors may be changed by the board of directors pursuant to a resolution passed by a majority of the board of directors then in office, even if less than a quorum, at a duly held meeting of directors.
 The initial board will be comprised of one director nominated by each of US SEARCH and Pequot Private Equity Fund II, L.P., and eight directors nominated by First American.
 At present, First Advantage has three directors in office.
-Classes of Directors The board of directors is classified into three classes of directors designated Class I, Class II and Class III.
-Each class There is a single class of directors.
-Each director serves for a one year term.
+Classes of Directors The hoard of directors is classified into three classes of There is a single class of directors.
+Each director number of directors constituting the entire board of directors.